TizenTeam/tau/docs/guide/source/tutorial_notes.md

 !info
 Wrapping closure
-It's always good idea to wrap your whole content of your JavaScrpt files in a closure function to prevent creating unneeded variables in the global scope.
+It's always good idea to wrap your whole content of your JavaScript files in a closure function to prevent creating unneeded variables in the global scope.

 ```